-- Application Deadline: 1 November of the academic year preceding that in which the leave is to be taken
+(Faculty must apply the academic year preceding that in which the leave is to be taken.)

 To encourage faculty scholarship and professional development, the College offers the Enhanced Sabbatical Program on a competitive basis.
 Tenured faculty and senior lecturers may apply for a full-year sabbatical at 80% pay.
 If the recipient receives an external grant or fellowship for the same year, the enhanced sabbatical program will be adjusted to conform with existing faculty guidelines governing extra compensation so that the recipient’s total salary remuneration does not exceed the full salary plus 2/9th plus the recipient’s professional travel funds.